 © 2017 Ixchel Pharma

 Friedreich’s ataxia (FA) is a serious, crippling neurodegenerative and cardiodegenerative disease that leads to early death.
-This mitochondrial-inherited disease is considered orphan; however, it is also the most prevalent recessive ataxia, affecting 6,000 individuals in North America and 15,000 in Europe.
+This mitochondrial-inherited disease is considered orphan; it is also the most prevalent recessive ataxia, affecting 6,000 individuals in North America and 15,000 in Europe.
 There is no approved therapy for FA in the US or EU, hence there is a great unmet need.